Jill Biden in Seattle on Friday for ‘cancer moonshot’ event, fundraisers

 Further details of Biden’s itinerary were not immediately released.

-Biden’s “cancer moonshot” initiative, which he first touted when he served as vice president, aims to vastly reduce cancer fatalities — an effort he has framed as giving America a united and galvanizing national agenda similar to President John Kennedy’s famous moonshot speech of 1962.
+Joe Biden’s “cancer moonshot” initiative, which he first touted when he served as vice president under President Barack Obama, aims to vastly reduce cancer fatalities — an effort he has framed as giving America a united and galvanizing national agenda similar to President John Kennedy’s famous moonshot speech of 1962.

+The president last year set a goal of reducing U.S. cancer fatalities by 50% over the next 25 years while improving the quality of life of patients and caregivers.

+Biden himself visited Fred Hutch in 2016, touring the lab of a researcher whose work including progress on immunotherapy, which uses a patient’s own immune system to combat the disease.

 No events open to the general public have been announced as part of Jill Biden’s Seattle visit.

-After the Seattle trip, Biden will head to Los Angeles and San Diego for more political events, the White House said in a news release.
+After the Seattle trip, the first lady will head to Los Angeles and San Diego for more political events, the White House said in a news release.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.